kalafut/imohash/README.md

 [imosum](https://github.com/kalafut/imohash/blob/master/cmd/imosum/main.go) is
 a sample application to hash files from the command line, similar to md5sum.

-imohash is also available as [a Python library](https://github.com/kalafut/py-imohash).
+imohash is also available as [a Python library](https://github.com/kalafut/py-imohash) and as part of the [hash4j Java library](https://github.com/dynatrace-oss/hash4j).

 ## Installation